contentauth/c2pa-rs/V2_API_NOTES.md

 ## V2 API Notes

+### Goals
+Provide a consistent flexible well tested API focusing on core functionality

+Move toward a JSON + binary resources model that ports well to multiple languages Eliminate multiple variations of functions for file/memory/stream, sync/async & etc Have one stream based version of each function that works sync and async.
+Design APIs keeping in mind support for multiple language bindings.
+Enable sign only/verify only and no openssl configuration Support Box Hash and Data Hashed signing models
+Enable builds for cameras and other embedded environments Provide a consistent model for setting runtime options Write unit tests, integration tests and documentation for all the v2 APIs.
+Keep v1 to v2 porting as simple as possible

 ### Resource References
 A resource reference in the API is associated with a HashedUri as a superset.
 The c2pa spec refers to both a hashed-uri-map and a hashed-ext-uri-map